If our courses are full you may still inquire about semi-private or private courses

 We are fortunate enough to have world-class scuba diving in Vancouver and are eager to introduce new divers to what’s available in our own backyard.
 We visit Whytecliff Park, a Marine Protected Area near Horseshoe Bay during the course.
 Alternatively, if you have a trip planned to warmer climates you can complete your training here so you don’t have to spend your vacation time studying.
 The PADI Open Water certification is recognized worldwide as a valid scuba diving license.
 This will permit you to rent dive gear and book dive trips almost anywhere on the planet.

 Scuba diving is accessible to most people; a small amount of comfort in the water is a prerequisite.
-If you’ve got the basics of swimming, you can likely give it a try.
+A basic swimming level is required you will have to demonstrate water-skill comfort by having to: swim 200 metres/yards and preform afloat or tread in water for 10 minutes, again using any methods that you want.
 We’ll teach you all the skills you’ll need for the underwater world.
 The course begins with academics and pool training for students to develop their knowledge and skills at a comfortable, progressive pace before some ocean dives.

 At IDC we value safety above all else and are proud to keep our student to instructor ratios well below industry standards allowing for more personal attention and supervision.
 Along with the required course materials, which are quite comprehensive on their own, we provide some classroom sessions with an instructor before your pool dives.
 This develops a better understanding of our unique environment and some of the techniques and knowledge that applies best to BC diving.

 Did you know that at IDC we do not charge extra for personal gear rentals?
 Our Open Water course includes rentals, eLearning, certification, etc. Everything you need to complete your course is included.
 We are the most affordable Open Water course in the lower mainland when all is said and done.

 - All rental equipment, including wetsuit, mask, snorkel and fins